Music Contract Red Flags: 5 Clauses to Avoid (2026)

 Can I negotiate a record deal without a lawyer?

 Technically, yes.
-Practically, it's a significant disadvantage.
+Practically, it is a significant disadvantage.
 The label's A&R team and business affairs department negotiate contracts every week.
-Unless you've read hundreds of music contracts, you're not operating at the same level of familiarity.
+Unless you have read hundreds of music contracts, you are not operating at the same level of familiarity.
 At minimum, use the Contract Analyzer as a first pass, then consult an attorney on anything it flags.

-If you've got a contract in front of you right now, the fastest thing you can do is run it through the Chartlex Contract Analyzer.
-It won't replace a lawyer, but it will tell you within minutes whether any of these clauses are present — and which ones to prioritize when you do sit down with legal counsel.
+If you have a contract in front of you right now, the fastest thing you can do is run it through the Chartlex Contract Analyzer.
+It will not replace a lawyer, but it will tell you within minutes whether any of these clauses are present -- and which ones to prioritize when you do sit down with legal counsel.

 Free Weekly Playbook